fraxflax/nw-watchdog/README.md

   If the logfile is set to '-' (stdout) this option is ignored.

-  If `flock` is available, the logfile will be locked before written to or shrinked, otherwise there is a slight risk of loglines being lost if two or more instances of __nw-watchdog__ are concurently running using the same logfile and at least one of them have `--logsize` set to a value larger than 0.
+  If `flock` is available, the logfile will be locked before written to or shrinked, otherwise there is a slight risk of log entries being lost if two or more instances of __nw-watchdog__ are concurently running using the same logfile and at least one of them have `--logsize` set to a value larger than 0.

 * __--pidfile | -p__ <ins>pidfile</ins><br>
   Default: `/run/nw-watchdog.pid`<br>